CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/installation.md

     - It can’t connect to the database server storing the CompuTec AppEngine configuration.
     - The configuration database doesn’t exist.
     - The configuration database requires an upgrade.
+    - You've updated CompuTec AppEngine to the latest version and now you need to complete the database configuration and update connected companies.

     If the CompuTec AppEngine page does not open automatically, you can open it **manually** at [https://localhost:54001](https://localhost:54001).
     :::